 If a bike is parked in a place where it shouldn’t be, there are a few options for reporting it:

-If it's a shared bike, contact Lime directly by reporting the bike as mis-parked in the app.
+If it's a shared scooter, contact Razor directly by reporting the scooter in the app.